 In the mathematical community, these changes in x and y values have nicknames.
 We call the change in the values of y "rise", since it is along the vertical axis.
 On the other hand, we call the change in the x values the "run", since it runs along the horizontal axis.
 This relationship gives us the popular equation that you might have already heard before: "slope is equal to rise over run."
 Or:

 Aside from this, we can also express grade in terms of angles.
 With this, we would need the help of trigonometry to obtain the angle.
-We are interested in obtaining the angle between the horizontal plane and the plane of incline.
+We are interested in getting the angle between the horizontal plane and the plane of incline.
 We call an angle that goes up from the horizontal line an "angle of elevation", while those that go down are the "angle of declination."
 We can determine this angle using the arctan function.
-The arctan function is the inverse of the tangent function with the slope as its article.
+The arctan function is the inverse of the tangent function with the slope as its argument.
 In equation form, it looks like this:

 We equipped our elevation grade calculator with all these equations, so it can give you all the answers you need every time you input a value for any variable.
-You can set the grade and determine the horizontal distance required to obtain the required change in a vertical distance, as well as obtaining the angle of elevation.
+You can set the grade and determine the horizontal distance required to obtain the required change in a vertical distance, as well as obtain the angle of elevation.

 Understanding elevation grade values